Conception and Pending Growth VR Gambling

 When The Price Is Right…

-For now, the biggest hindrance has been the availability of cutting edge virtual reality headsets to the average customer.
+For now, the biggest hindrance has been the availability of cutting-edge virtual reality headsets to the average customer.
 Production of the technology has been expensive, to put it mildly, translating to a high cost for consumers.

 Some manufacturers have been able to release cheaper versions.
 There’s even Google’s famous Cardboard VR headset, which retails for $10-$15.
-But they certainly don’t live up to the expectations of high end products from Oculus Rift, which go for about $800.
+But they certainly don’t live up to the expectations of high-end products from Oculus Rift, which go for about $800.

 For the moment, that leaves the VR gambling industry to rely on the risk-taking adventurism of high-rollers.
-Those who can who can afford the best are already using it to access the limited variety of virtual reality casino games currently on the market.
+Those who can afford the best are already using it to access the limited variety of virtual reality casino games currently on the market.

-As the cost of high quality VR headsets comes down, and the variety of VR casino games rises, they will meet in the middle.
+As the cost of high-quality VR headsets comes down, and the variety of VR casino games rises, they will meet in the middle.
 The end result—a perfect symmetry that will launch VR gambling ever skyward.